jrwrigh/jameswright.xyz_source/content/post/collocation_methods_from_interpolation/index.md

 The DE is subject to boundary conditions (and/or initial conditions).
 We will assume that the domain of the problem is $x = [0,1]$, and thus the boundaries are at $x=0$ and $x=1$.
-We denote the number of boundary conditions to be $m_b$.
+We assume two boundary conditions, though generally the number of boundary conditions for a general DE is determined by
-We will consider two here, though many other are possible.

 {{< math >}}
 $$